ernscht/globby-performace-test/README.md

 npm start
 ```

-change globby version to 8.0.1 an start again.

 ## time needed (on my machine):

 * with globby 7.1.1: between 9 and 11 ms
+* with globby 8.0.2: between 83 and 98 ms
-* with globby 8.0.1: between 90 and 121 ms
+* with globby 9.0.0: between 83 and 97 ms

+## last but not least

+✏ Excuse the typing error in repo name